bdg-tbd/tbd-workshop-1/README-kedro.md

 Important: Gather changed code snippets to the documentation

 ## Task 5.
-Run inference on the Dataproc cluster
+Run model training and inference on the Dataproc cluster

 1. Run the Kedro pipeline using `yarn-prd` environment